bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/03-initial-setup.md

 After installing webpack, you should define a script in your `package.json` to launch it.
 This creates an `npm run` command, and is the most cross-platform, and self-documenting way to run npm packages.

+Webpack can be used as its own tool creating a standalone build process for simple projects.

 ---

 # Using Webpack: Option 2